-Factors in Key Management for Root of Trust
+Choosing Third Parties Key Management as the Root of Trust

 The question isn’t whether a cloud provider would maliciously steal an organization’s secrets (that would be suicide) — but rather the impact of a rogue administrator, silent subpoenas, and being caught up in a mega-breach that doesn’t necessarily target your organization.
 In addition, there is always the question of what remains after deletion, and whether an organization can really gain complete control over their keys once they have handed them over.

 Rising to the Challenge